fbpx

 Subscribe

-NAMP data are gathered throughout Australia by serological monitoring of cattle in sentinel herds and strategic serological surveys of other cattle herds (serosurveys) and trapping of insect vectors.
-The program maintains a database management system and publishes an Annual Report.
+NAMP data is gathered throughout Australia by serological monitoring of cattle in sentinel herds, strategic serological surveys of other cattle herds (serosurveys), and trapping of insect vectors.
+The program maintains a database management system and publishes an annual report.

 The NAMP is an ongoing collaboration between its primary beneficiaries: the cattle, sheep and goat industries; the livestock export industry; and the state, territory and Australian governments.